 Inspections are performed during construction and a minimum of 2 hours notice is needed to allow for scheduling.
 All inspections will be performed within 24 hours from the time of the inspection request.
 All rough-in inspections must be approved before any work is concealed.
 Exception: Final Occupancy and Framing inspections will be next day inspections.
-You may request an inspection by calling our recorded line at 816-439-4541 or by email at firstname.lastname@example.org.
-Please see FAQ question 13 for further instruction.
+You may request an inspection by calling our recorded line at 816-439-4541 or by email .
+Please see the next FAQ item for further instruction.

 A 30-day temporary occupancy permit can be issued when approved by the Chief Building Official, provided all life an safety items are completed.
 All exterior items are required to be completed within the 30-day period.
 Extension of the temporary occupancy permit may be granted for exterior items affected by weather conditions.

-In most residential districts, detached accessory buildings are permissible provided they fully comply with city code and building permits are obtained.
-All accessory buildings must respect the minimum setback requirements for the zoning districts that they are located in.
-For more information, call a City Planner at 816-439-4543 and view our
+In most residential districts, detached accessory buildings are permissible provided they fully comply with City Code and building permits are obtained.
+All accessory buildings must respect the minimum setback requirements for the zoning districts in which they are located.
+For more information, call a City Planner at 816-439-4543.

-Permits are required for swimming pools over 2 feet in depth.
-A completed Permit Application with a licensed contractor company, along with a site plan that includes distance from property lines and primary structures, our Residential Pool Supplemental Handout, and the manufacturer’s equipment information must be submitted.
+Permits are required for swimming pools over two feet in depth.
+A completed Building Permit Application with a licensed contractor company, a site plan that includes distance from property lines and primary structures, our Residential Pool Supplemental Handout, and the manufacturer’s equipment information must be submitted.
 Please see our Swimming Pool Guidelines for more information and to download the Supplemental Handout.

 All backflow devices for irrigation or domestic use, commercial and residential are required to be tested annually by July 1st with a DNR backflow form submitted to the City of Liberty (Fax: 816-439-4513).
 This is a state and City code requirement and failure to comply will result in the disconnection of the water service to protect the potable water system from cross contamination.
-Any questions regarding backflow requirements please contact our Utilities Department at 816-439-4762 or by email at firstname.lastname@example.org.
+Any questions regarding backflow requirements please contact our Utilities Department at 816-439-4762 or by email.

-Please view our Residential Rental Occupancy Code section to view the rental criteria.
+Please view our Residential Rental Occupancy Code (RROC) section to view the rental criteria.
 For questions please call 816-439-4540 or email .